AbhinaV678/poet_Infinix/README.md

 ## Acknowledgments

 - POETIFY relies on the PoetryDB API to provide a vast collection of poems.
 Special thanks to the [PoetryDB project](https://github.com/thundercomb/poetrydb#readme) for making this resource available.
-- We also extend our appreciation to Render for hosting this project.
+- I would also like to extend my appreciation to Render for hosting this project.

 Happy poem searching with POETIFY!